hoppjs/docs/contents/overview/getting-started.md

 ## Modernizing hoppfiles

 If you want to write your hoppfiles using ES2015, you must install babel-register local to your project.
-We recommend using the [env](https://npmjs.org/babel-preset-env) preset (see sample .babelrc below).
-You can add an extra things you'd like to your babel config.
+We recommend using the [env](https://npmjs.org/babel-preset-env) preset.
+You can add any extra presets or plugins you'd like to your babel config.
 Here's a basic one that uses the env preset:

 ```json
 {